SigNoz/signoz.io/docs/userguide/alerts-management.md

 #### Step 1: Define the Metric Using Clickhouse Query
 In this step, you define the Clickhouse query to retrieve the exception data and set conditions for triggering the alert.
 The following elements are available:

-- **Query**: A field to write a Clickhouse SQL query that selects and aggregates exception data.
+- **Clickhouse Query**: A field to write a Clickhouse SQL query that selects and aggregates exception data.
 The query should define the exception type, time range, and other necessary conditions.

-- **Group by**: Lets you group exception data by various attributes, such as "Service," "Interval," or other custom attributes.

 - **Legend Format**: An optional field to define the format for the legend in the visual representation of the alert.